Heirloom Tomatoes for Santa Cruz County: Varieties Worth Growing

 For heirlooms, this means:

-Focus on early to mid-season varieties (55-75 days)
+- Focus on early to mid-season varieties (55-75 days)

-Smaller-fruited heirlooms often outperform large beefsteaks
+- Smaller-fruited heirlooms often outperform large beefsteaks

-Reserve long-season giants for warmest microclimates only
+- Reserve long-season giants for warmest microclimates only

-Accept that some beloved heirlooms simply won't work here
+- Accept that some beloved heirlooms simply won't work here

-Heirloom Varieties by Microclimate
+Which Heirloom Varieties Work Best by Microclimate?

 | Microclimate | Best Heirloom Types | Top Varieties | Days to Harvest | Key Considerations |